CartoDB/carto-vl/docs/guidesdraft/using-data-in-your-visualization-with-sources.md

 ### All together

-Congrats!, the final map should look like this:
+Congrats!, you have finished this guide.
+The final map should look like this:
 <div class="example-map">
     <iframe
         id="guides-sources-source-sql"